truar/developer-blog/content/articles/welcome-to-my-blog.md

 * I will make my best for my examples to work properly, even if given the diversity of the IT eco-system, it might not be easy
 * I will provide a resource part to help know how I built the solution
-* I will try bo as clear as possible, explaining briefly but clearly the different part of the article
+* I will try to be as clear as possible, explaining briefly but clearly the different part of the article

 # Conclusion